Sesame seeds are little flavorful seeds that are used in cuisines all over the world, but predominantly in Asia and...

-Zinc and selenium may be the most important immune system boosters that you’ve never thought about before.
+Zinc and selenium are the most important immune system boosters.
 Both of these minerals play a crucial role in keeping your immune system healthy and strong, yet many people are deficient in these minerals.
-Selenium is considered a trace mineral, and is not found in a huge number of foods, but it is found in many varieties of seeds and nuts.
-Furthermore, the antioxidants found in many nuts act as immune system boosters, along with omega-3 fatty acids, which can reduce inflammation and lower the strain on your body’s defenses.
+Selenium is considered a trace mineral and is not found in a huge number of foods, but it is found in many varieties of seeds and nuts.
+Furthermore, the found in many nuts act as immune system boosters, along with omega-3 fatty acids, which can reduce inflammation and lower the strain on your body’s defenses.
 Pumpkin seeds are particularly high in zinc and selenium, as well as omega-3s and other carotenoids, making these an excellent choice if you want to bulk up your body’s first line of defense.

 Protect Heart Health

-The majority of seeds and nuts contain important fatty acids, namely omega-3s, which are the “good” form of cholesterol.
-By improving the cholesterol balance in your body, you can significantly reduce inflammation in your body and blood vessels, meaning that you will lower you chances of developing atherosclerosis.
+The majority of seeds and nuts contain important fatty acids, namely omega-3s, which are the “good” form of atherosclerosis.
 This buildup of plaque in the arteries and veins can greatly increase your chances of having a heart attack or stroke.
-The seeds and nuts with the most omega-3s include Brazil nuts, pistachios, walnuts, hemp seeds, and flax seeds.
-Furthermore, the amino acids contained in walnuts and the phytochemicals in sunflower seeds are known to prevent vascular diseases and improve the health of your heart.
+The seeds and nuts with the most omega-3s include , pistachios, walnuts, hemp seeds, and flax seeds.
+Furthermore, the amino acids contained in walnuts and the in sunflower seeds are known to prevent vascular diseases and improve the health of your heart..
+By improving the cholesterol balance in your body, you can significantly reduce inflammation in your body and blood vessels, meaning that you will lower your chances of developing

-All seeds and nuts contain certain levels of key minerals that our bodies need, including phosphorous, calcium, copper, selenium and zinc.
+All seeds and nuts contain certain levels of key minerals that our bodies need, including phosphorus, calcium, copper, selenium, and zinc.
 While the levels may vary, you can always be sure that you are getting a healthy dose of minerals when you toss back a handful of seeds or nuts.
-This will help prevent age-related diseases like osteoporosis and osteoarthritis, by ensuring that your mineral density stays at a normal level, even as you get older.
+This will help prevent age-related diseases like osteoporosis and , by ensuring that your mineral density stays at a normal level, even as you get older.
 Seeds and nuts can also protect the health of your teeth, something that many people overlook.
-Some of the best seeds and nuts for healthy bones are sesame seeds, chia seeds, Brazil nuts, and pecans.
+Some of the best seeds and nuts for healthy bones are , chia seeds, Brazil nuts, and pecans.

 Prevent Chronic Diseases